 Possessing a sense of smell that is approximately 100 times more sensitive than a human's, these impressive predators can detect the scent of their primary prey, seals, from up to a mile away.

-While polar bears primarily depend on seals as a staple food source, they are also opportunistic hunters that can adapt to various dietary options when necessary.
+While polar bears primarily depend on seals as a staple food source, they are also opportunistic hunters who can adapt to various dietary options when necessary.

-In times when seals are scarce or challenging to catch, polar bears eat fish, such as Arctic char, which they can catch in shallow waters or near river mouths.
-Additionally, they may prey on seabirds like guillemots and eider ducks, using their agility and keen sense of smell to track and catch these birds.
+In times when seals are scarce or challenging to catch, many polar bears eat fish, such as Arctic char, which they can catch in shallow waters or near river mouths.
+Additionally, they may prey on seabirds like guillemots and eider ducks.
+They use their agility and keen sense of smell to track and catch these birds.

 Carcasses also supplement the polar bear's diet, particularly during the summer months when the ice melts, and access to seals becomes limited.
-Polar bears often scavenge on whale carcasses and walruses, and narwhals.
+Polar bears often scavenge on whale carcasses, walruses, and narwhals.
 Scavenging provides them with essential nutrients and energy to sustain themselves during lean periods.

 One of their most notable polar bear features is the combination of thick blubber and dense fur that insulates them from the cold.